feederbox826/notes/hevc.md

 # I'm *pretty sure* I have HEVC support
 - Make sure your file is in an `.mp4` container instead of `.mkv`.
-MKVs almost always have to be transcoded because the format is so open
+MKVs almost always have to be transcoded because the format is so open and [firefox explicitly does not support it](https://bugzilla.mozilla.org/show_bug.cgi?id=1422891)

 You can test HEVC support [on this site](https://tools.woolyss.com/html5-audio-video-tester/) or by playing back [this video](https://feederbox.cc/pub/bbb_testfile/bbb_h265_1080p60f-30s.mp4)